Robert Sabuda: Recognition

-Sabuda works from his studio in New York City and is involved in a wide variety of projects that involve movable paper, collaborating frequently with Matthew Reinhart.
+Sabuda works from his studio in New York City and is involved in a wide variety of projects that involve movable paper.
 Sabuda has been awarded the Meggendorfer Prize for Best Paper Engineering three times by the Movable Book Society.
-He has created multiple New York Times best-selling children's books and has over five million books in print published in over 25 languages.
+He is a multiple No. 1 New York Times best-selling children's book creator and has over five million books in print published in over 25 languages.

 Book critic Ted Chapin described Sabuda as a "prolific master of the pop-up book" and "something of an artistic and engineering genius" in The New York Times.
 A 2011 article in The Wall Street Journal said Sabuda is "a master at making books come to life" and referred to him as "the reigning prince of pop-up books."
 Sabuda's versions of The Wonderful Wizard of Oz (2000) and Alice's Adventures in Wonderland (2003) have been particularly praised, with graphic designer Steven Heller saying of Alice that "the intelligent paper trickery on each spread is, well, awesome."

 Personal life

-Sabuda is married to technologist James Talvy.
+Sabuda married Nasdaq technologist James Talvy on June 25, 2016.
+They were married at their artist's retreat, 10 Horse Art Center in Highland, New York.
 They spend their time in New York City; New Paltz, New York; and Fort Lauderdale, Florida.